rupali-codes/LinksHub/README.md

 > ⚠️Prerequisites
 >
-> - Before getting into it, it make you sure you have [pnpm](https://nodejs.org/download) installed.
+> - Before getting into it, make you sure you have [pnpm](https://nodejs.org/download) installed.
 >
 > - Also, make sure to follow [CONTRIBUTING guidelines](https://github.com/rupali-codes/LinksHub/blob/main/CONTRIBUTING.md)